Chinese American WWII veterans honored

 The funding of $30,000 produced two events: the virtual event on March 13, 2021, honoring the Seattle region living veterans, and the Nov.
 13, 2021 event at Meydenbauer Center in Bellevue, honoring Washington state’s living and deceased veterans.
 With support from C.A.C.A.
 National, the funding included the $48 cost per bronze medal replica as a gift presented to each veteran.

-Spearheaded by Jerry Lee, almost $10,000 was raised for the printing of the commemorative book, featuring a page for each of the nearly 200 regional Chinese American World War II veterans.
+Spearheaded by Jerry Lee, almost $10,000 was raised for the printing of the commemorative book, designed by Kelly Ou, featuring a page for each of the nearly 200 regional Chinese American World War II veterans.
 Committee members helped the veterans and family members to share their stories, which culminated in the publication of “Chinese American World War II Congressional Gold Medal Recipients of Washington State,” a gift to each veteran’s family from the book’s sponsors.

 Looking out from the pages are men and women from eight decades ago in uniforms, bomber jackets, sailor suits and hats, and in various locales around the world.